 3. Administrative support

-TSB will provide support for JCA-DCC within available resource limits.
+TSB will provide support for JCA-VHC within available resource limits.

 4. Meetings

-JCA-DCC will work electronically using teleconferences and with face-to-face meetings as needed.
-Meetings will be held as determined by the JCA-DCC and will be announced to its participants and on the ITU-T website.
-JCA-DCC will meet during TSAG meeting if it needs to.
+JCA-VHC will work electronically using teleconferences and with face-to-face meetings as needed.
+Meetings will be held as determined by the JCA-VHC and will be announced to its participants and on the ITU-T website.
+JCA-VHC will meet during TSAG meeting if it needs to.

 5. Progress reports

-The JCA-DCC will report to TSAG at its meetings.
-Progress reports and proposals will be sent to relevant study groups as necessary, in accordance with Recommendation ITU-T A.1, clause 5.7.
+The JCA-VHC will report to TSAG at its meetings.
+Progress reports and proposals will be sent to relevant study groups as necessary, in accordance with Recommendation ITU-T A.18.

 6. Leadership